Helmy2/aura-core/README.md

 </div>

 <p align="center">
-  <strong>A beautiful wallpaper discovery app built with Kotlin Multiplatform</strong>
+  <strong>A beautiful wallpaper & video discovery app built with Kotlin Multiplatform</strong>
 </p>

 <p align="center">
-  Browse and download stunning wallpapers from Pexels with native experiences on Android and iOS
+  Browse and download stunning wallpapers and videos from Pexels with native experiences on Android and iOS
 </p>

 ---